Maslyaev/moea_dd/README.md

 # moea_dd
-An Evolutionary Many-Objective Optimization Algorithm Based on Dominance and Decomposition (basedon the article https://ieeexplore.ieee.org/document/6964796)
+An Evolutionary Many-Objective Optimization Algorithm Based on Dominance and Decomposition (based on the article https://ieeexplore.ieee.org/document/6964796)